-6. Dishwasher Detergent: Make a fancier DIY liquid dishwasher detergent that’s inexpensive and eco-friendly.
+6. Dishwasher Detergent: Produce a fancier DIY liquid dishwasher detergent that’s inexpensive and eco-friendly.

 7. Soap Dispenser Refill: You can refill your foaming hand soap dispenser with 1 part castile soap to 4 parts water.

-8. Body Wash: You can use castile soap as a gentle yet efficient bath soap/body wash.
+8. Body Wash: Use castile soap as a gentle yet efficient bath soap/body wash.
 They actually sell castile bar soap, but if you want to use the liquid just dilute it in a 2:1 ratio of castile:water.

 9. Dog Shampoo: What’s good enough for you is even better for your pet!
 Use the same ratio listed above for an awesome DIY doggie shampoo.

-10. Toothpaste: You can actually use castile soap in place of your toothpaste, and pure soap is much better for your teeth than the nasty chemicals they put in most commercial pastes.
-Just add a few drops directly to your wet brush.
-It works wonders, although the flavor can take some getting used to!
+10. Toothpaste: You can actually use pure castile soap in place of toothpaste -- much better for your teeth than the nasty chemicals they put in most commercial pastes.
+Add a few drops directly to your wet brush.
+It works wonders, although the flavor takes some getting used to!

 11. Veggie Wash: Make a simple veggie wash for cleansing all your produce.
 Add 1 tablespoon castile soap to 2 cups of water, and keep the mixture in a squirt bottle near the kitchen sink.